 - Changes in frequency of urination, defecation, etc.

 Sometimes, a dog will express pain through shaking in the hind legs.
-If you notice your senior pup doing this, be aware that the pain may not be coming from his hind legs even though that’s where they’re shaking.
+If you notice your senior pup doing this, be aware that the pain may not be coming from the leg area even though that’s where they’re shaking.

 This pain could be from arthritis or another chronic condition, but if it happens suddenly, you should let your vet know.
-It could be an emergency if any other severe change in behavior accompanies this shaking.
+It could be an emergency, especially if you spot any other severe behavior changes.

-It’s normal for smaller dogs like Chihuahuas to shake from chilliness rather often.
+Remember, it’s totally normal for smaller dogs like Chihuahuas to shake from chilliness often.
 With less body mass, they also have less fat and muscle to keep them warm, though their coat of fur always helps!

 If your older dog starts shaking, don’t panic!
 Many causes of tremors are not urgent, but you should have your vet double-check if shaking is a new issue for your pup.
 It never hurts to make sure, especially when your fur baby’s health and comfort are at stake.
 Besides, treating the problem behind trembles isn’t terribly difficult; it’s all about a change in routine and lots of TLC for your sweet senior buddy.